hackergrrl/electron-speech/README.md

 - `opts.continuous` - if true, `text` events will keep on being emitted as recognition occurs.

+#### speech.pipe(stream)

+Uses `speech` as a readable stream for text rather than an event emitter.
+Results have newlines appended to them for parsing convenience.

 #### speech.on('ready')

 Emitted when the microphone has begun to listen for speech.